ualib/agda-algebras/appendix_lean_basics.rst

 .. todo:: complete this section

-.. index:: ! type of; dependent functions (Pi type)
+.. index:: ! type of; dependent functions

 .. _pi-type: